 Svalbard is the official Norwegian name for the island archipelago located 600 miles north of Norway's North Cape, but most of the outside world knows the place as Spitsbergen, which is, in fact, the name for the largest island in the chain.
-The region attracts a considerable number of visitors in the height of summer.
+Svalbard attracts a considerable number of visitors in the height of summer.
 They come for the scenic mountain wilderness of ice and snow that is home to a great variety of wildlife on land, in the sea and often in the air.

 The islands were named Spitsbergen ("sharp-pointed mountains") by a Norwegian, Wilhelm Barentz, in 1596 and were soon after visited in 1605 by Henry Hudson, who reported an abundance of whales.
 A whaling industry established by the Dutch, English, Norwegians and Russians began almost immediately and expanded to include the trapping of walruses and seals.
 Today, only Norway engages in whaling in these waters.

 The islands also became a base for polar research, as they lie halfway between the top of Norway and the North Pole.
 A number of expeditions by sea and early 20th-century airship flights left from Spitsbergen.
-In 1906, an American entrepreneur named John Monro Longyear established a coal-mining industry there, and he named what is now the island capital, Longyear City (now officially Longyearbyen).
+In 1906, an American entrepreneur named John Monro Longyear established a coal-mining industry there, and he named what would become the island capital, Longyear City (now officially Longyearbyen).
 Norwegian and Russian interests also established mining claims, and the Russians still operate a mine at Barentsburg.

-Longyearbyen (population: nearly 2,000) replaced mining with tourism as the primary industry when regular air service was established in 1975.
+Longyearbyen (population: 2,200) replaced mining with tourism as the primary industry when regular air service was established in 1975.
 The town then transformed itself from a rough mining center to the attractive, colorful, small frontier town we see today, with many families settling there to engage in tourism, research and government services.
 Evidence -- some picturesque -- of now-abandoned coal mining facilities is still extant in a perimeter around the capital.

 Sixty percent of the islands are designated as national parks or nature reserves, and the landscape and wildlife are protected.
 The most numerous species of wildlife seen are polar bears, Arctic foxes, Svalbard reindeer, walruses, bearded and ringed seals, fin and blue whales, little auks, kittiwakes, fulmars and a variety of wading birds.
 The landscapes of mountains, fjords, glaciers, snow, sea ice and tundra are breathtaking.

-Two kinds of cruise-ship passengers visit the islands in summer.
+Two kinds of cruise ship passengers visit the islands in summer.
 Those who arrive by large cruise liners on long voyages often make a single call at one of the three permanent settlements -- Longyearbyen, Ny-Alesund (a research station) or Barentsburg (a Russian mining camp) -- and then cruise the fjords and coastline without landing.
 Expedition cruise travelers arrive in small purpose-built ships and use Zodiacs to get close to the glaciers and wildlife or for hikes across the tundra.
 Some expedition vessels are based at Longyearbyen for all or part of the summer tourist season (June through August), while others embark passengers in mainland European ports.